epointal/lf-hiker/readme.txt

 == Changelog ==
 = 1.3.5 =
+ * too long title for gpx or marker
  * fixed : url gpx with special character trigger file not found error
  * disabled : map first center on Paris